sunriselayer/gitbook/learn/sunrise/bribes.md

 #### Fee Processing

-- Unclaimed bribes from expired epochs are returned to the Fee Collector.
+- Unclaimed bribes from expired epochs are **returned to the Fee Collector**.
 - Fees are processed:
   - Transferred from the Fee Collector to the module account.
   - Converted to the bond denomination if needed.